reflexer-labs/geb-uni-v3-manager/src/test/fuzz/readme.md

 #### Analysis:

 All of the assertions were easily broken, but mostly due to the same issue: the market price detaching completely from the redemption price, either to a swap that crashes the price or to a direct redemption price change.
-The supply assertion needs further research, as it shouldn't break by any of it.

 Therefore it's possible to conclude that when that happens, the manager contract itself loose it's purpose.